gkgkgkgk/ApolloSim/notes.md

 ## Questions / Thoughts
 * Each step of the simulation should be a moment in time- pick a fixed timestep to move the simulation, and then calculate the sensors response.
 The time it takes for the laser to propogate is too small for the sensor to process.
 Additionally, keep an eye on the RPLiDAR S3 for testing purposes.
 In terms of evaluation, setting up the most basic environment possible and checking the results would be a great first step.
 Then, you can compare the parametric model with noise, without noise, and the real data.
 * Related Work vs Background Information: Related work is other papers and project, how is mine similar/different, what did I learn from it.
 Background is something you need to understand to appreciate the work.
+* Interesting Idea: What if I made a program to automatically calibrate sensor noise?
+I can develop a benchmark material, and then make sure that ray drop / intensity values line up correctly.

 ## Why ApolloSim?
 First of all, the name Helios, the Greek god of the sun (specifically the rays of the sun), was taken by [HELIOS++](https://arxiv.org/pdf/2101.09154.pdf).
 I'm using a language called Odin for the first time, so I wanted to stick with the theme of a god's name; so I went with Apollo, the god of truth and prophecy, because people use simulations to see the future.